rancher/docs/content/rancher/v2.x/en/installation/ha/create-nodes-lb/nginx/_index.md

 title: NGINX
 weight: 270
 ---
-NGINX  will be configured as Layer 4 Load Balancer (TCP).
-NGINX will forward connections to one of your Rancher nodes.
+NGINX will be configured as Layer 4 load balancer (TCP) that forwards connections to one of your Rancher nodes.

 >**Note:**
 > In this configuration, the load balancer is positioned in front of your nodes.
-The load balancer can be any host that you have available that's capable of running NGINX.
+The load balancer can be any host capable of running NGINX.
 >
 > One caveat: do not use one of your Rancher nodes as the load balancer.